 Fiberglass insulation should not be used when insulating rim joists.
 The fiberglass insulation does not stop drafts that are common at the rim joist and sill plate.
 The fiberglass will act like a filter and let the cold air pass through and catch some of the outside dirt and dust.
 If you have dirty fiberglass insulation in your Michigan basement, you have air leaks that bring in drafts and allow bugs and spiders access to your home.

 Do I need to insulate my basement rim joist?

-At Ecotelligent Homes, we recommend starting with an energy audit to determine if you need to insulate your basement rim joist.
+At Ecotelligent Homes, we recommend starting with an energy audit to determine if you need to air seal and insulate your basement rim joist.
 During the energy audit, we will identify what is causing your home to have an uneven temperatures or drafts and then suggest the proper course of action to fix the issues we find.

 Contact Ecotelligent Homes at 248-291-7815 or complete our contact form above to get started with a comprehensive home energy audit.

 Added Benefits of Spray Foaming Basement Rim Joists

 If you are beginning to feel drafts along your floors, it might be time to look into properly insulating your basement rim joists.
 Typically, rim joists are left uninsulated especially if you live in an older Michigan home.
 By insulating these basement rim joists with closed cell spray foam, you can eliminate the unwanted drafts […]